wiremock/wiremock/README.md

 ### Resetting the server
-A post to <code>http://localhost:8080/__admin/reset </code> will clear the list of logged requests and all mappings.
+A post to <code>http://localhost:8080/__admin/reset </code> will clear the list of logged requests and all stub mappings.

 Running standalone